 What are your key challenges?

-- How to begin to consult with Indigenous Peoples
+- Knowing how to begin to consult with Indigenous Peoples?

-- How to manage risk when cultivating Indigenous Relationships
+- Knowing how to manage risk when cultivating Indigenous Relationships?

 Who should take this course?Regional and local government employees from departments including:

 - Mayor and Councils

 - Parks, Recreation and Culture